harrisonturton/notes/math1005/logic.md

 So $$p$$ if and only if $$q$$ is true only if `p` implies `q` and `q` implies `p`.

+If and only if means that you need to prove the statement & it's inverse.

 ### Valid Arguments

 p is **sufficient condition **for q means $$p \implies q$$